MicrosoftDocs/well-architected/well-architected/security/encryption.md

 - **Confidential Virtual Machines** offer an entire [virtual machine running inside a TEE](/azure/confidential-computing/virtual-machine-solutions), the memory and executing CPU contents of the virtual machine are encrypted offering a simple 'lift & shift' approach for moving unmodified applications with high security requirements to Azure.
 Each Azure confidential VM has its own dedicated virtual [Trust Platform Module (TPM)](/windows/security/information-protection/tpm/trusted-platform-module-overview).
 Encryption is performed while the operating system components securely boot.

-- **Confidential AKS worker nodes, Confidential Containers on AKS or Confidential Containers on Azure Container Instances (ACI)** offer the ability to to [run and manage unmodified containers inside a TEE](/azure/confidential-computing/choose-confidential-containers-offerings) which enables customers to benefit from in-use protection.
+- **Confidential AKS worker nodes, Confidential Containers on AKS or Confidential Containers on Azure Container Instances (ACI)** offer the ability to [run and manage unmodified containers inside a TEE](/azure/confidential-computing/choose-confidential-containers-offerings) which enables customers to benefit from in-use protection.
 Container offerings are built-upon Confidential Virtual Machines and benefit from the same protections.

 - **Application Enclave** solutions are specially built applications taking advantage of specific CPU extensions offered by virtual machine SKUs that support Intel Software Guard Extensions (SGX), these offer a very granular [Trusted Compute Base (TCB)](/azure/confidential-computing/trusted-compute-base) but require applications to be specifically coded to take advantage of the features.